ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 - `vmbr0`: the interface where I want to get the traffic from.
 - `> captured-packets.txt`: instead of dumping the output on screen, I redirected it to a file.

 This command will run in the foreground for as long as you allow it till you stop it (with `Ctrl+C`).
-I gave `tcpdump` about a minute to be sure that it would have enough time to catch those misteriously dropped packets, then stopped it.
-Next, I opened the `captured-packets.txt` file and saw something like the following.
+The `tcpdump` command had about a minute to ensure it would have enough time to catch those misteriously dropped packets, then it was stopped.
+The resulting `captured-packets.txt` file looked like this:

 ~~~log
 21:53:15.420381 a8:ae:ed:27:c1:7d > 63:6d:87:4a:1b:cd, ethertype IPv4 (0x0800), length 166: (tos 0x10, ttl 64, id 27256, offset 0, flags [DF], proto TCP (6), length 152)